 Under the DIY SEO approach, you’ll take charge of your entire strategy, learning what you can about SEO and applying that knowledge to your site alone.
 Rather than paying for another body in your organization or enlisting outside help, you’ll take advantage of the well-documented information on the web (like the articles in our blog) to guide you in adhering to best practices.

-Starting with onsite optimization and eventually extending to ongoing strategies like content marketing, social media marketing, and offsite guest posting and link building, it’s entirely feasible for one person to take the reins of an SEO strategy—as long as you take the time to learn how to do it properly.
+Starting with onsite optimization and eventually extending to ongoing strategies like content marketing, social media marketing, and offsite guest posting and link building for SEO, it’s entirely feasible for one person to take the reins of an SEO strategy—as long as you take the time to learn how to do it properly.
 Even if you spend hours a week studying to improve, there are two big problems with this strategy.

 The first is that no matter what, you’re going to make mistakes, and when you do, there will be nobody to step in to take responsibility or help you figure out what to do to fix them.
 Of course, even an expert-directed strategy can run into errors and unexplained dips, but in those scenarios you stand a better chance of pulling off a smooth recovery.
 The second problem is the time factor.
 It takes many hours a week to maintain even the most elemental content strategy, and you have plenty of other tasks on your plate as a small business owner.